dts-hosting/terraform-aws-dspace/examples/complete/README.md

 terraform apply
 ```

-Note that this example may create resources which cost money.
-Run terraform destroy when you don't need these resources.
+Note that this example create resources which cost money.
+Run terraform destroy
+when you don't need these resources.